rodrigoaqueiroz/brasileirao_scraper_and_analysis/README.md

-# Raspagem de dados e análise do campeonato brasileiro série A e B entre os anos 2012 e 2023
+# Raspagem de dados e análise do campeonato brasileiro série A e B entre os anos 2012 e 2023 - Data scraping and analysis of the Brazilian Serie A and B championships between 2012 and 2023.
 ### English version above
 ---

 # Sumário